krishnap25/krishnap25.github.io/_pages/prospective.md

 I will assist, guide, and help on each step of the way but most of the effort should come from you.

 You will likely be out of your comfort zone often.
 For example, I may let you figure issues out by yourself without giving the answer directly
-(assuming I know it).
-Similarly, I value your overall long-term growth instead, but that might lead to slower near-term progress.
+(assuming I even know it).
+Similarly, I value your overall long-term growth, but that might lead to slower near-term progress.

-In summary, I expect the overall journey to be intense, but incredibly rewarding with lots of learning.
+In summary, I expect the overall journey to be intense, but incredibly rewarding and fun with lots of learning.